Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 Think about it.
 What makes your blood flow?
 What keeps your skin moist?
 How do you excrete toxins through sweat, urine, and feces?
 Fluids.
 Proper fluid balance (aka, healthy hydration) means all this machinery is running smoothly.
 It means that blood, sweat, tears, and pee flow properly, among other functions.

-Along with water, the electrolytes sodium and potassium are key constituents in this system.
+Along with water, electrolytes are key constituents in this system.
 Sodium regulates fluid outside your cells, while potassium regulates it inside cells.
 For the most part, your body does a nice job maintaining fluid balance without any conscious direction.
 Here’s how:

-• If you drink too much water, you’ll excrete more fluids through urine.
+- If you drink too much water, you excrete more fluids through urine.

-• If you don’t drink enough water, your brain will tell you via thirst.
+- If you don’t drink enough water, you become thirsty.

-• If you consume too many electrolytes, you’ll excrete more electrolytes through urine.
+- If you consume too many electrolytes, you excrete more electrolytes through urine.

-• If you consume too few electrolytes, your body will pull these minerals from bone.
-(That’s how important they are!)
+- If you consume too few electrolytes, your body pulls these minerals from bone.

 10 Benefits of Staying Hydrated